Graffioh/bertos-inferno/README.md

 each letter is a different center, from the center we expand to the right and to the left to check the palindrome

+check first odd lengt then even length palindrome

-for each iteration, check if the new palindrome length is greater the the previous one
+for each iteration, calculate the max length

 ~~~py
 class Solution: